patel-shivam/patel-shivam.github.io/projects.md

 4. **IITB-RISC Microprocessor Design**
   [_EE309, Microprocessors_](https://www.ee.iitb.ac.in/web/academics/courses/EE309), [_Prof.
 Virendra Singh_](https://www.ee.iitb.ac.in/~viren/)
   ![RISC MultiState High Level](/images/risc_microprocessor/risc_high_level_design.png){: width="700" }
- Microprocessors are an indispensible part of today's world.
+ Microprocessors are an indispensable part of today's world.
 In this project, we built a Turing complete 17 instruction ISA in VHDL.
 We used an 8-register 16-bit RISC microprocessor design.
 Incorporated _Multicycle_ and _Pipeline_ based architectures in our design.
  Read more [here](pages/IITB_RISC.md).